 - Health Insurance Scheme (for those students with CERN contracts)

 - 40 hours/week

 - During July & August you may attend lectures from 09:00-12:30 each day (5 weeks)

 - Report to be written by the end of stay

 - The CERN Housing Service will assist you in finding accommodation on, or near the site of the laboratory

 Once your application has been submitted, you will receive an acknowledgment of receipt which contains a link.
 You must forward this link to your two referees so that they can upload their recommendation letter.
-In order to be considered for the programme we need to receive TWO REFERENCE LETTERS and a recent ACADEMIC TRANSCRIPT.
+In order to be considered for the programme we need to receive TWO RECENT REFERENCE LETTERS and a RECENT ACADEMIC TRANSCRIPT.
 We also recommend to upload a CV in English or French.

 Once the applications are completed by the end of January, the selection process begins.
 The supervisors select their students and the final selection results are made by mid/end -April.